-This aim of this course is to teach students the principles of identifying, combining and analysing routinely collected health data.
+This aim of this course is to teach students the principles of using real-world data (observational data) for health care decision making.
 This includes theoretical concepts as well as practical skills.
-It further aims to equip students with the necessary analytical skills to analyse linked health data, and an awareness of issues around clinical and information governance relating to the use of these data.
+It further aims to equip students with the necessary analytical skills to analyse large real-world data sets that often come from different sources, requiring linkage.

 Intended Learning Outcomes of Course